Pettit College of Law

-Claude Pettit College of Law is the law school of Ohio Northern University.
+The Ohio Northern University Pettit College of Law (ONU Law) is the law school of Ohio Northern University.
 Located in Ada, Ohio, it is the second oldest law school in Ohio, having been founded in 1885.
 The college is centered in Tilton Hall, which houses all law classes and the Taggart Law Library.
 The College of Law is located on the east-northeast side of the ONU campus.

 History

 Founded in 1885, the Ohio Northern University Pettit College of Law is the second oldest of the nine Ohio law schools and a founding member of the Ohio League of Law Schools.
-As such, it is one of the oldest law schools in the United States.
 It was named in honor of Claude W. Pettit, a judge and former dean of the college.
 ONU Law has been fully accredited by the American Bar Association since 1948 and a member of the Association of American Law Schools since 1965.